-A tasty and nutritious dal with collard greens, very simply and subtly spiced with coriander seed, cumin, and Kashmiri chilies.
+A tasty and nutritious dal with lentils and collard greens, very simply and subtly spiced with coriander seed, cumin, and Kashmiri chilies.
 Serve hot with rice or roti.
 Vegan, gluten-free, soy-free, and nut-free.

 Although collard greens do grow and are eaten in northern India, I had never tasted this nutritional powerhouse until I moved to the United States.
 In Mumbai, on India’s west coast, where I was born and where I lived before my move, collard greens were, at least at the time, not available and I am pretty certain if I were to ask my parents about collard greens even today, they would go, huh?

 But with all that I know about the deliciousness and healthfulness of collards, I have to admit I don’t cook them as often as I should.
 In past years, I’ve shared with you a delicious collard greens sabzi from Kashmir, and I sometimes throw it in spicy curries like this Black Eyed Peas Tikka Masala.

 The recipe I have for you today is a great way to eat these greens and enjoy their flavor and goodness without letting them get overwhelmed by accompanying flavors: my Dal with Collard Greens.